GiGurra/profs/README.md

 The default `~/.ssh` directory would be a symlink to the active profile directory.
 To switch all configurations, you would simply run `profs set work` or `profs set personal`.

+WARNING: This is a hack created in about 2 hours.
+You should probably expect bugs and other issues.
+There are currently zero automated tests.
+Use at your own risk. :)

 ## Features

 - Set and manage profiles for specified directories